Openscapes/quarto-website-tutorial/README.md

 Each page of the site is a single quarto document, with index.qmd as the homepage.
 When the project is opened locally in RStudio you will be able to preview the website byt typing the command `quarto preview` into the terminal.

-### Packages

-Package control is handled using renv.
-You may need to run renv::restore() if this is your first time using the project.

-### Deployment

-Internal deployment is handled via the dfe-gov-uk Azure DevOps instance, using Azure pipelines to deploy to the DfE rsconnect servers.
-This pipeline then pushes a mirror of the repository to GitHub, where GitHub actions is used to deploy a publicly accessible copy to GitHub pages.

 ### Tests

 There are currently no automated tests on this project, though we hope to add some soon.